dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 ### Getting started

-Select the &ldquo;Edit&rdquo; link on the right side of the project header, and choose &ldquo;Details&rdquo; from the Progress menu.
+Select the &ldquo;Edit&rdquo; link on the right side of the project header, and select the &ldquo;Details&rdquo; tab from the project wizard.

 To add electronic signatures to your project, check the box &ldquo;Require an e-signature to submit&rdquo; under &ldquo;E signatures.&rdquo;

 ![E-signature setting on Details page.](../images/signatures_1.png)

-Now when respondents fill out your form, they will now be required to sign their response before submitting it.
+Now when respondents fill out your form, they will be required to sign their response before submitting it.

 ![Asking a respondent to sign their submission.](../images/signatures_2.png)